* this post contains affiliate links. If you click on one and make a purchase, we will earn a small commission at no extra cost to you.

 If you’re looking for a hotel experience we can highly recommend the Sheen Falls Lodge!
 Though it is a bit further from the town of Kenmare and the start of the Ring of Kerry drive, it is wonderfully secluded and has that true Irish country feel.

-About driving the Ring of Kerry
+Driving the Ring of Kerry route

 Fair warning, the roads on the Ring of Kerry are very narrow.
 In many places, the roads are basically just one lane but with two-way traffic.
 Every now and then you’ll find passing points but the roads are very windy so it’ll be hard to spot oncoming traffic.
 Oh and remember, they drive on the left in Ireland!